 The OCP you choose will always be ready to answer your questions.
 Each regulation (or standard) establishes the procedures for product certification.
 Generally, certification processes consist of document review and product testing.
 Upon completion of these steps and possible corrective actions that may be required, the OCP issues a certificate for the product, declaring its compliance with the regulation or standard, and records this certificate with Inmetro.

-5.4.
-Mercosur standards
+4.5.4.
+Product certification - ANATEL